 - This would reload your SanDisk driver.

-The most important aspect is that this app will be able to simplify your PC disk partition management and will make it safer.
+The most important aspect is that this app will simplify your PC disk partition management and make it safer.

-Moreover, this will also allow you to create, resize, move, merge or split partitions without being worried about losing data.
+Moreover, this will allow you to create, resize, move, merge, or split partitions without worrying about losing data.

-Thus, there is no doubt that you should try using disk partition software, so you can have more diversity and maximize your work efficiency.
+Thus, there is no doubt that you should try using disk partition software to have more diversity and maximize your work efficiency.

-As an additional solution, we recommend you to make sure your Windows is updated to its latest version.
+As an additional solution, we recommend you update your Windows to its latest version.

-There are a lot of available suggestions that you can use in order to fix the SanDisk Ultra USB 3.0 flash drive not working issue.
-Of course, during our article were listed the best you can find.
+You can use many suggestions to fix the SanDisk Ultra USB 3.0 flash drive not working issue.
+Of course, during our article, were listed the best you can find.

-Also, you can always check how to fix USB ports not working on Windows, in case you encounter similar problems with this type of device.
+Also, you can always check how to fix USB ports not working on Windows if you encounter similar problems with this device.

-Because your opinion is important to us, feel free to share your thoughts in the comment section below, regarding what solution worked in your case.
+Because your opinion is important to us, feel free to share your thoughts regarding what solution worked in your case in the comment section below.